CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-Software-on-Your-Server.md

       {{%/notice%}}

 You are almost done.
 The NetQ server installation is complete.
 The final step is to install NetQ Agents on each of the switches and hosts you want monitored.
-Go to [Install the NetQ Agent](#install-the-netq-agent) for these instructions.
+Go to [Install the NetQ Agent and CLI on Switches](../Install-NetQ-Agents-and-CLI-on-Switches) for these instructions.

 ## Install Cumulus NetQ for a Cloud Deployment